SinJK/Powershell_Twitter/README.md

 This is principally to improve my skill in Powershell.

+Working on:

+- Clearing Cache and cleaning IE, it happens that the script doesn't end well probably because of IE.

 23/11/2018: - Added task scheduler check, if nothing correspond, it create a task that tweet once a day.
             - Checking if the user has admin privilege in case the task need to be created.